pedroalencar1/fdClassify/README.md

 More info on the preloaded datasets can be found on http://sites.fluxdata.org/DE-Tha/.

-For doubts, contributions or colaborations you can reach the Author of this package in pedrohlalencar@gmail.com or pedro.alencar@campus.tu-berlin.de
+For doubts, contributions or colaborations you can reach the Author of this package at pedro.alencar@campus.tu-berlin.de